-Join Steve Fullmer for an in-depth discussion in this video Problem Steps Recorder, part of Troubleshooting Windows 8: Part One.
+Join Steve Fullmer for an in-depth discussion in this video Problem Steps Recorder, part of Windows 8: Troubleshooting 1.

 - Whether you're getting ready to distribute Windows 8 or you're working at the help desk and you're trying to help users troubleshoot problems.
 One of my favorite tools added introduce and that we presented in the classroom quite a bit with Windows 7 is the Problem Steps Recorder.
 It's still available to you in Windows 8.
 So let's just do a little quick demo to show you how to go ahead and use the Problem Steps Recorder.
 I'm at my start menu, and I'm just going to type problem, steps, recorder, and I don't think it matters whether it's upper or lowercase, but I'm going to do this for you.

 So it says Problem Steps Recorder, and you'll note here that we find it under our settings group on the search menu.
 So we go to settings, and it says record the steps to produce a problem.
 I'm just going to click the Problem Steps Recorder and so it will launch right here on my actual desktop.
 And so it says start record.
 What the Problem Steps Recorder let's me do is capture all of the screens and the steps I used in a particular process.
 So for users not certain how to do something, you can actually walk through the steps on your system, capture a Problem Steps Recorder file.

 It will be saved automatically as a zip file, and you can give it a location of your desktop or a network share, and then you can send a zip file.
 The zip file once open has within it essentially a media html file that can be edited with your standard html editor, Silverlight for instance, and modify before distribution if you desire or you can send it as is.
 So let's run the problem steps recorder and I'm just going to do a quick little browsing example here.
 So I'm going to say start recording, I'm going to go and launch a browser.